mightynerd/comfysoft/w/index.md

 ### audio-output-recorder
 FOSS written in C# for recording audio from any output device (speaker or headphone output) using WASAPI.
 Recorded files can be downsampled to 44,1kHz/16bit or transcoded to MP3 or OGG Vorbis.

+### LMMS
+FOSS digital audio workstation with a similar interface to FL Studio.
+It features built-in synthesizers and effects, support for VST and LADSPA plugins, a piano roll, sequencer and FX mixer.
+Supports MIDI devices and projects can be exported to WAV, OGG or MIDI formats.

 ## Video Tools